AEA takes the U.S. forward by creating a powerful voice respected by policy makers and elected officials.

 Mr. Caminati is Director of Strategic Engagement for Apex Clean Energy.
 In his role, he oversees Apex’s government relations work at the federal level, as well as leading the company’s engagement with its trade partners, associations and nonprofits.
 He has been with Apex since 2017 and relishes the opportunity his position affords him to build lasting relationships with key policymakers, industry allies and others to help transition the U.S. to a decarbonized economy.
 Prior to joining Apex, Steve was a partner in a public affairs and communications firm in Columbus, Ohio, where he led the firm’s clean energy work.

-Ms. Farrell is the Senior Vice President for Government and Public Affairs at the American Wind Energy Association (AWEA).
-Ms. Farrell oversees AWEA’s public affairs, federal affairs, state affairs, policy and regulatory, and research departments, leading the execution of integrated advocacy and education campaigns designed to increase wind deployment and demand.
+Ms. Farrell is the Senior Vice President for Government and Public Affairs at American Clean Power.
+She guides policy and strategy development and leads the execution of integrated advocacy campaigns designed to shape energy policy at the national, regional, and state level to increase clean energy deployment and demand.

 Mr. Musser is vice president of government affairs of NextEra Energy, Inc. (NYSE: NEE), a leading clean energy company.
 He and his team represent NextEra Energy and its subsidiaries, including Florida Power & Light Company, Gulf Power Company and NextEra Energy Resources, LLC, in Washington, D.C.
 Mr. Musser reports directly to NextEra Energy Chairman and CEO Jim Robo, and leads NextEra Energy’s advocacy and outreach to Congress and the Executive Branch.